material-components/material-components-web/packages/mdc-textfield/README.md

 ### Sass Mixins

 To customize the colors of any part of the text-field, use the following mixins.
-We recommend you apply these mixins within CSS selectors like .foo-text-field:not(.mdc-text-field--focused) to select your inactive text-fields, and .foo-tab.mdc-text-field--focused to select your active text-fields (Note: the `mdc-text-field-focused-bottom-line-color` mixin should be applied from the not focused class `foo-text-field:not(.mdc-tab--focused)`).
+We recommend you apply these mixins within CSS selectors like .foo-text-field:not(.mdc-text-field--focused) to select your unfocused text fields, and .foo-tab.mdc-text-field--focused to select your active text-fields.

+> _NOTE_: the `mdc-text-field-focused-bottom-line-color` mixin should be applied from the not focused class `foo-text-field:not(.mdc-tab--focused)`).

 Mixin | Description
 --- | ---